FreedomBen/openshift-install-checklists/ocp-disconnected-install-checklist.md

 For canonical and more detailed information, please see the official docs:  https://docs.openshift.com/container-platform/4.5/installing/installing_bare_metal/installing-bare-metal.html#prerequisites

+This blog post can also help explain things in more detail:  https://www.openshift.com/blog/openshift-4-bare-metal-install-quickstart

 If there is a conflict between this checklist and the [official docs](https://docs.openshift.com/container-platform/4.5/installing/installing_bare_metal/installing-bare-metal.html#prerequisites), defer to the [official docs](https://docs.openshift.com/container-platform/4.5/installing/installing_bare_metal/installing-bare-metal.html#prerequisites).

 ## Pre-requisites